Stephen Alexander Smith: Academic career

 As an academic, Smith focused on torts law.

 He was a former faculty member of St Anne's College, Oxford.
 He joined McGill University's Faculty of Law in 1998 as an associate professor and was promoted to a full professor in 2004.
 In 2009, he was named a James McGill Professor in the faculty.

 Awards and recognition

 In February 2008, Smith received a Killam Research Fellowship from the Canada Council for the Arts for his project "Court Orders and the Replication, Transformation and Creations of Rights".

 He was named New Zealand Law Foundation Distinguished Fellow of 2017 and visited all six New Zealand law faculties in the fall of 2017.

 In 2020, he was named to the Royal Society of Canada (Academy of the Social Sciences).

 Personal life and death

+Smith was married and had 3 children, including Michael Law-Smith, who served as law clerk to Chief Justice Richard Wagner at the Supreme Court of Canada and teaches criminal law at the University of Ottawa.

-Smith was married and had 3 children.
-He died on November 29, 2022, at the age of 64.
+Smith died on November 29, 2022, at the age of 64.